 \section{Constrained Bayesian Optimization}

-In this section, we demonstrate the corresponding results for all datasets.
-Figure~\ref{fig:pareto_wgm_nll_ece_qq} presents the relationship of Negative Log-Likelihood and Expected Calibration Error with optima choice explicitly marked.
-We additionally present the ARC-Easy Pareto charts in Figure~\ref{fig:pareto_arce_nll_ece}, using the same visualization scheme as WinoGrande-M (left: ACC vs.\ NLL; right: ACC vs.\ ECE).
+In this section, we report the constrained Bayesian optimization results across all datasets.
+Figure~\ref{fig:pareto_wgm_nll_ece_qq} presents the relationship between Negative Log-Likelihood and Expected Calibration Error with the optimal choice explicitly marked.
+We additionally present the ARC-Easy Pareto charts in Figure~\ref{fig:pareto_arce_nll_ece} (left: ACC vs.\ NLL; right: ACC vs.\ ECE).